 Personalized learning is a popular topic in the K-12 world.
 This teaching strategy has been the recipient of major investment in the U.S. by the likes of Bill and Melinda Gates and Priscilla Chan, to name a few.
-For all the interest, a common question persists without a firm answer: Does personalized learning actually improve student achievement?
+For all the interest, a common question persists without a firm answer: Does personalized learning work when it comes to student achievement?

 A comprehensive 2015 RAND Corporation study of students from 62 schools across the U.S. found that students at schools that had adopted personalized learning practices saw improvements in both math and reading.
 The study compared students at these schools with their non-personalized learning school peers and the national norm.
 These improvements were measurable within two years and continued into the third year of adoption.